itchio/butler/docs/pushing.md

 As mentioned in Appendix C, we really really recommend that the folder you push is the final version of your build folder, with no changes.

-However, because saying no to feature requests require more strength than it does implementing said features sometimes, there is a way to push a folder with symlinks in it as if those symlinks were copies of the folder/files they refer to.
+However, because saying no to feature requests requires more strength than it does implementing said features sometimes, there is a way to push a folder with symlinks in it as if those symlinks were copies of the folder/files they refer to.